This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the ACK cluster belongs.
-The name of the selected resource group appears on the page.
+Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the cluster belongs.
+The name of the selected resource group is displayed.
 Kubernetes Version Select a Kubernetes version.
 Container Runtime Select Sandboxed-Container.
-VPCSelect a virtual private cloud (VPC) to deploy the ACK cluster.
+VPCSelect a virtual private cloud (VPC) to deploy the cluster.
 Shared VPCs and standard VPCs are supported.

 Note ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
 If no VPC is available, click Create VPC to create one.
 For more information, see Create a VPC.